Destinations Greece The Cyclades Santorini

 Walk toOia centre 4 min · Amoudi Bay 12 (downhill)

-InsiderBook at Canaves Oia Sunday for the newest design language; book at Epitome for the private-villa tier.
-Suites (the original) is the value-end of the brand if you want the Canaves experience without the headline rate.
+InsiderBook Canaves Oia Sunday for the newest design language, Epitome for the private-villa tier; Canaves Ena is the 1983 original if you want the heritage room.

 Reserve direct ↗